techwithanirudh/discord-ai-bot/README.md

 ```

 Next, copy the .env.example file, rename it to .env, and add your environment variables.

+Redis setup (required):

+- Install Redis locally or use a managed Redis that provides a standard redis:// URL
+- Set REDIS_URL in your .env, e.g.

+	redis://:password@localhost:6379/0
 Great!
 Now you just need to start the development server.

 ```bash